ayantika-khanra/ayantika-khanra.github.io/content/authors/admin/_index.md

 ## About Me

-Strong foundation in programming and data analysis in context of experimental biophysics research.
-Experienced in developing custom Python, MATLAB, and R codes for quantitative analysis of complex data.
-Passionate about analyzing data into actionable insights in healthcare, biotech, and business contexts.
+I'm a data analyst with a strong foundation in math, statistics, and programming.
+Previously, I worked as a scientific data analyst and developed custom Python and MATLAB workflows to turn large, complex datasets into clear, actionable insights.

 <a href="/projects"
    style="display: inline-block; padding: 14px 28px;